-So, if you can’t reach everyone through your emergency notification app, what is the solution?
+So, if you can’t reach everyone through your emergency notification system app, what is the solution?

-A key finding from the previously cited Gartner market guide was that core emergency/mass notification functionality, such as SMS text message, voice call, email and desktop messaging, is a commodity service, and it continues to be required by all organizations for crisis communication.
+A key finding from the previously cited Gartner market guide was that core emergency notification system functionality, such as SMS mass text message, voice call, email, and desktop messaging, is a commodity service, and it continues to be required by all organizations for crisis communication.

 Consolidating Emergency Notification Systems

-According to Campus Safety’s 2020 Emergency Notification Survey, nearly 75% of campuses use multiple emergency notification systems.
-While this figure is significant, compared to previous Campus Safety Emergency Notification studies, fewer are doing so than before.
-What is prompting the decrease in multiple alert systems?
-Are some campuses not making safety a high priority or is it that schools are realizing the benefits of consolidating emergency notification systems?
+According to Campus Safety’s 2020 Emergency Notification System Survey, nearly 75% of campuses use multiple emergency notifications systems.
+While this figure is significant, compared to previous Campus Safety Emergency Notification s studies, fewer are doing so than before.
+What is prompting the decrease in multiple emergency messaging systems?
+Are some campuses not making safety a high priority or is it that schools are realizing the benefits of consolidating emergency notifications systems?
 Market trends suggest the latter.

 Do you know how best to reach each individual within your community?
 Have you prepared messages for each channel?
-An emergency notification system, such as Omnilert, can employ multiple channels — an Omnimodal approach — to guarantee the message is received.
-We created a checklist to aid in your emergency planning.
+An emergency notifications system, such as Omnilert, can employ multiple channels — an Omnimodal approach — to guarantee the message is received.
+We created a checklist to aid in your emergency notification system planning.